srobo/docs/simulator/simulated_robot.md

 ## Motors

-Your robot has one motor board attached, the left wheel is connected to the first port, and the right wheel to the second.
+Your robot has one motor board attached, the motor on the left wheel is connected to the 'Motor 0' port, and the right wheel to 'Motor 1'.
+These can be referenced with `robot.motor_board.motors[0]`, and

-The motor board has the part code `srABC1`, since only a single motor board is attached it can be referenced as `robot.motor_board`.
+`robot.motor_board.motors[1]`, respectively.
+See [the motor board programming docs]({{ site.baseurl }}/programming/motors) for how to control these.

+If you want to reference the motor board by its the part code, you can use the part code `srABC1`.

 ## Servos